michaelforney/oscmix/README.md

 functionality through OSC on POSIX operating systems supporting USB MIDI.

+## Current status

+Most things work, but still needs a lot more testing, polish, cleanup.
+Some things still need to be hooked up in the UI or implemented in oscmix.

 ## Usage

 ```
 oscmix [-dl] [-r recvaddr]... [-s sendaddr]...
 ```

-`oscmix` reads and writes MIDI SysEx messages from/to file descriptors 6 and 7 respectively, which are expected to be opened.
+oscmix reads and writes MIDI SysEx messages from/to file descriptors 6 and 7 respectively, which are expected to be opened.

 The `-d` flag enables debug messages.

-The `-l` flag will enable level meters.
+The `-l` flag enables level meters.

 The `-r` flag can be specified multiple times, one for each address to listen on for OSC messages.